Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Experiment

 \subsection{Cost Analysis}

-Beyond performance, another critical aspect of deploying agentic systems is operational cost.
-We now analyze the cost-efficiency of \sys by evaluating three configurations under peak load on the Musique dataset (similar to \autoref{subsec:over_con}): Agent\_vanilla; \sys w/o Sharing, which uses an extra GPU for the semantic judger; and the complete \sys system.
+We now analyze cost-efficiency by evaluating three configurations under peak load on Musique (similar to \autoref{subsec:over_con}): Agent\_vanilla; \sys w/o Sharing, which uses an extra GPU for the semantic judge; and the complete \sys system.
 As detailed in \autoref{tab:cost_performance_comparison}, our analysis reveals that \sys is not only faster but fundamentally more economical, delivering 6$\times$ more throughput per dollar than the vanilla baseline.

 This cost advantage stems from resolving the API–compute trade-off.
 The Agent\_vanilla system shows a total cost of \$82.5 to achieve a low throughput of 0.87 req/s.
 The \sys w/o Sharing configuration illustrates the pitfall of a naive caching approach.
-While dramatically boosting throughput to 4.79 req/s, it does so by requiring a dedicated second GPU for the semantic judger, doubling the GPU cost from \$76 to \$152 and making it the most expensive setup (\$158.5).
+While dramatically boosting throughput to 4.79 req/s, it does so by requiring a dedicated second GPU for the semantic judge, doubling the GPU cost from \$76 to \$152 and making it the most expensive setup (\$158.5).
 In contrast, our co-located design cuts API cost by $>$90\% (to \$0.64) without extra hardware, keeping total spend at \$76.64 while retaining $\ge$95\% of the two-GPU throughput.
 Thus, \sys delivers $\sim$5.6$\times$ more performance at a similar cost, making it both fast and financially sustainable.